A Killer Guide To Build a Chatbot

 10 steps that will help you control conversational interfaces

-Immersion in your client digital business is essential in order to define chatbot goals.
+Immersion in your client's digital business is essential in order to define chatbot goals.
 Sometimes, they will tell you their 2 main goals: raise engagement and reduce respose time.
 It is your moment to go some steps further: explore, interact, fight and discover how your your customer talk on social media, how FAQS are written...
 Ask wherever you think a chatbot can make users life easier.
 Observe the relationship between the brand and their audience and viceversa.
 This analysis is crucial to deliver a solid proposal to satisfy your client KPI's and start building a user-centered chatbot.

 Card Sorting exercises are an extraordinary way to define and prioritise what the hell a chatbot will be used for.
 And also a first approach for tone & voice adaptation.
 For example: if we need to build a bot to help users to resolve some FAQs, we should know which are the TOP 10 questions, which of them have answers that can be painful for them, which are the harder questions to answer.

-Brands are more than a logo and a naming.
+Brands are more than a logo and a name.
 They are a set of experiences with multiple user touchpoints and chatbots are one of them.
-For that reason you better build a chatbot aligned with brand storytelling structure.
-So create a customized personality and voice tone for this channel.
+For that reason, you will want to build a chatbot aligned with the brand storytelling structure.
+Create a customized personality and voice tone for this channel.

 Facebook Messenger is the most popular platform to host a chatbot.
 But despite what you think it is not the only one.
-You should choose the one that strategically and technically better suits to your customer needs: Slack, Whatsapp, Twitter, Telegram… a native chatbot?
+You should choose the one that strategically and technically better suits your customer needs: Slack, Whatsapp, Twitter, Telegram… a native chatbot?
 At Opentrends we have invested in Hubtype through our Venture Builder, The Carrot Cake.
 This chatbot startup headquartered in Barcelona is our best ally to build and manage chatbots.
 Hubtype has won the 2018 best chatbot company award.

 We do not only write for users.
-We need to get ready to talk them.
+We need to get ready to talk to them.
 At Opentrends we built a concept with Google Assistant app to book a meeting room.
-You can reed the full case study here.
+You can read the full case study here.
 But consider chatbot definition as a first step to evolve to a digital voice assistant.
 If you have worked hard with voice & tone definition, defining a true voice and expressions will be easier.